How to Sew a Ranger's Pride Quilt Block

 Yardage:

-To made four blocks, you will need one 5" x width of fabric (WOF) strip of both the Dark 2/Red and the Dark 1/Brown fabric, and one 10" x WOF strip of the Light/Ivory fabric.
+To made four blocks, you will need one 5" x width of fabric (WOF) strip of both the Dark 2/Red and the Dark 1/Brown fabric, and one 10" x WOF strip of the Light/Cream fabric.

-In Conclusion:
+Conclusion:

 I found the Ranger's Pride quilt block was fun to put together mainly because I was excited about the secondary Pinwheel that would appear when blocks were sewn together.
-Below I have a computer rendition of what a 4 x 4 quilt would look like.

 I hope you have enjoyed this Ranger's Pride quilt block.
 If you like it and want to see more, just click HERE to sign up for my newsletter and receive a free PDF quilt pattern called "Chained Weathervane".